-The new rules are proposed under the authority of the Texas Occupations Code Annotated, §153.001, which provides authority for the Board to recommend and adopt rules and bylaws as necessary to: govern its own proceedings; perform its duties; regulate the practice of medicine; and enforce this subtitle; and establish rules related to licensure.
-The new rules are also proposed
+The new rules are adopted under the authority of the Texas Occupations Code, §153.001, which provides authority for the Board to recommend and adopt rules and bylaws as necessary to: govern its own proceedings, perform its duties, regulate the practice of medicine, and enforce Subtitle B of Title 3 of the Texas Occupations Code.
+The new rules are adopted in accordance with Chapter 601 of the Texas Occupations Code, concerning Medical Radiologic Technologists.
+The new rules are also adopted in accordance with the requirements of Texas Government Code, §2001.039, which requires a state agency to review and consider its rules for readoption, readoption with amendments, or repeal every four years.

-- (a) In accordance with §601.311 of the Act, the Procedural Rules in Chapter 179 of this title shall apply, except to the extent those rules conflict with the Act, in which case the Act controls. - (b) The rules related to Complaints and Investigations in Chapter 177 of this title shall apply, except to the extent those rules conflict with the Act, in which case the Act controls. - (c) The rules related to Disciplinary Guidelines and Sanctions in Chapter 180 of this title shall apply, except to the extent those rules conflict with the Act, in which case the Act controls.
-Applicable rules for purposes of this subsection include, but are not limited to: - (1) practice inconsistent with public health and welfare; - (2) unprofessional or dishonorable conduct; - (3) disciplinary actions by state boards and peer groups; - (4) aggravating and mitigating factors; and - (5) criminal convictions. - (d) The rules related to Compliance in Chapter 181 of this title shall apply, except to the extent those rules conflict with the Act, in which case the Act controls.
+(a) In accordance with §601.311 of the Act, the Procedural Rules in Chapter 179 of this title shall apply, except to the extent those rules conflict with the Act, in which case the Act controls.

+(b) The rules related to Complaints and Investigations in Chapter 177 of this title shall apply, except to the extent those rules conflict with the Act, in which case the Act controls.

+(c) The rules related to Disciplinary Guidelines and Sanctions in Chapter 180 of this title shall apply, except to the extent those rules conflict with the Act, in which case the Act controls.
+Applicable rules for purposes of this subsection include, but are not limited to:

+- (1) practice inconsistent with public health and welfare; - (2) unprofessional or dishonorable conduct; - (3) disciplinary actions by state boards and peer groups; - (4) aggravating and mitigating factors; and - (5) criminal convictions.

+(d) The rules related to Compliance in Chapter 181 of this title shall apply, except to the extent those rules conflict with the Act, in which case the Act controls.

-A certificate holder or NCT must report any event listed in §162.2(b)(1) through (7) of this title (relating to Profile Updates) to the board within 10 days after the event.
+A certificate holder or NCT must report any event listed in 162.2(b)(1) through (7) of this title to the board within 10 days after the event.

-The agency certifies that legal counsel has reviewed the proposal and found it to be within the state agency's legal authority to adopt.
+The agency certifies that legal counsel has reviewed the adoption and found it to be a valid exercise of the agency's legal authority.

-Earliest possible date of adoption: October 27, 2024 For further information, please call: (512) 305-7030
+TRD-202406275 Scott Freshour General Counsel Texas Medical Board Effective date: January 9, 2025 Proposal publication date: September 27, 2024 For further information, please call: (512) 305-7030